Lone Star Toys: Trains

 The company started producing (OOO scale), 2mm to the foot, British and American outline model push-along-trains in 1957.
-These utilised 8.25mm gauge metal track and a range of diecast station buildings.
+These used 8.25mm gauge metal track and a range of diecast station buildings.
 This line was designed by long term Lone Star employee Stuart Goss, and followed in 1960 by "Treble-0-Lectric" electrically powered working models of two British diesel locomotives: The Class 24 Sulzer Type 2 diesel, the Class 23 Napier Type 2 "Baby Deltic" diesel, an American Baldwin 0-8-0 Steam Locomotive and an F7 US Diesel Electric which was available in both US and Canadian liveries.
 These were accompanied by track, British & Continental outline rolling stock, scenic items and other accessories, such as the "Gulliver County" range of rubber moulded buildings in 2mm scale.
 Vacuum-formed bases were available to form "instant" scenic layouts and these could be purchased separately or in sets.